Saviour1001/Saviour1001/README.md

 I am a coder who loves to think solutions out of thin air.
 I enjoy training Deep Learning models.
 I also have a knack for competitive coding and Open Source.

 - ⚡ Fun fact: I love playing chess.
-So if you up for a game send me request at Saviour1001
+So if you up for a game send me request at Saviour1001 on Chess.com

 ### 🔭 I’m currently working on